Mobile App Maintenance Services: What Startups and Enterprises Actually Need

 Mobile App Maintenance Cost

-A simple content app with a small admin panel may need a few hours of monthly support.
-A fintech or healthcare app may need monitoring, security reviews, compliance updates, backend support, audit logs, and strict release controls.
+Past that, the range is wide for a reason.
+A content app with a small admin panel needs a few hours a month.
+A fintech or healthcare app needs monitoring, security review, compliance updates, backend support, audit logs, and release controls somebody has to sign off on.

 Typical Cost Factors